Financial Samurai

 Major Point For Financial Independence

-If you’ve actually achieved financial independence or are clearly on your way to financial independence, there’s no way you should be risking the majority of your net worth in risk assets.
-Build alternative income streams.
+If you've actually achieved financial independence or are clearly on your way to financial independence, there's no way you should be risking the majority of your net worth in risk assets.
+Build alternative income streams to support your plane if one engine burns out.

-You are already comfortably happy with what you have.
-If you are not, then you have not yet achieved financial independence.
-In other words, your financial independence number is not real if you don’t change your life.
+If you are not comfortable with what you have, then you have not yet achieved financial independence.
+In other words, your financial independence number is not real if you don't change your life.
+You might even be making your spouse continue to work at a job she hates because you are not financially secure enough to let her enjoy freedom too.

 We must also recognize that except for 2018, it’s been easy to make money each year since 2009.
 Not only have stocks performed well, but so have bonds, real estate and other alternative investments.